Two-level system hyperpolarization using a quantum Szilard engine: Abstract

 \section{Abstract}

-The innate complexity of solid state physics exposes superconducting quantum circuits to interactions with uncontrolled degrees of freedom degrading their coherence.
-By using a simple stabilization sequence we show that a superconducting fluxonium qubit is coupled to a two-level system (TLS) environment of unknown origin, with a relatively long energy relaxation time exceeding \SI{50}{ms}.
-Implementing a quantum Szilard engine with an active feedback control loop allows us to decide whether the qubit heats or cools its TLS environment.
-The TLSs can be cooled down resulting in a four times lower qubit population, or they can be heated to manifest themselves as a negative temperature environment corresponding to a qubit population of $\sim\!\SI{80}{\percent}$.
-We show that the TLSs and the qubit are each other's dominant loss mechanism and that the qubit relaxation is independent of the TLS populations.
-Understanding and mitigating TLS environments is therefore not only crucial to improve qubit lifetimes but also to avoid non-Markovian qubit dynamics.
+The innate complexity of solid-state physics exposes superconducting quantum circuits to interactions with uncontrolled degrees of freedom degrading their coherence.
+By implementing a quantum Szilard engine with an active feedback control loop, we show that a superconducting fluxonium qubit is coupled to a two-level system (TLS) environment of unknown origin, with a relatively long intrinsic energy relaxation time exceeding \SI{50}{ms}.
+The TLSs can be cooled down, resulting in a four times lower qubit population, or they can be heated to manifest themselves as a negative-temperature environment corresponding to a qubit population of $\sim\SI{80}{\percent}$.
+We show that the TLSs and qubit are the dominant loss mechanism for each other and that qubit relaxation is independent of the TLS populations.
+Understanding and mitigating TLS environments is, therefore, not only crucial to improve the qubit lifetimes but also to avoid non-Markovian qubit dynamics.